If you are involved in the international trade of goods, the process for declaring your shipments is set to change in the near future.

 Changing EU legislation led to the implementation of a new Union Customs Code (UCC), designed to streamline Customs legislation globally through providing a unified process for over 80% of countries.
 As part of the UCC, it is required that all Customs communications need to be made via a computerised process by December 2020, which will be made possible via the introduction of the CDS.

 Due to age of the current CHIEF system (over 20 years), it has been deemed that it will be more cost effective and less cumbersome to introduce the new system in its place.

-The benefits of the new Customs Declaration System include:
+The benefits of the new Customs Declaration Service include:

 Latest estimates from HMRC suggest that they expect the full implementation of new system to be in place by March 2019, when the UK is planning to complete the process of leaving the EU.
 To help ensure a smooth changeover and limit risk, the transition from CHIEF is expected to begin from August 2018.